 Rejuvenating Facial Serum

 Facial Oils nourish the skin at a deep level.
 The recipe below is for a rich and soothing facial oil ideal for mature, dry, or aged skin.
 If you are in a pinch, then plain Rosehip Seed or Pomegranate Seed oil are superb when used by themselves.
-During the summer, I like to use this facial serum before going to bed, to help repair my skin and regenerate skin cells while I sleep.
+During the summer, I like to use this facial serum before going to bed.

 - 1/2 oz organic Rosehip Seed oil